HariPranav/Compliance_In_The_Cloud/README.md

 ![Add Datasets to dashboards](https://github.com/HariPranav/Compliance_In_The_Cloud/blob/master/images/Addingall_multiple_datasets_to_dashbords_7.png?raw=true)

 Once we add multiple datasets to an Analysis we have an option in Quicksight to filter by visual which can be seen in the highlighted screenshot below.
-Once we filter by this method the the data from **all** the charts filter to the same point.
+Once we filter by this method the data from **all** the charts filter to the same point.
 To do this we need to select the chart and click on **Action**, in this section there is an option called **Filter same-sheet-visuals**

 ![Filter same as sheet option](https://github.com/HariPranav/Compliance_In_The_Cloud/blob/master/images/Filter_Same_Sheet_Visual_9.png?raw=true)

-Once we add the datasets to a given analysis we can publish the data to a **Dashboard** by clicking the **Share** option in the top right side of the analysis.
+Once we add the datasets to a given analysis, we can publish the data to a **Dashboard** by clicking the **Share** option in the top right side of the analysis.

 References: